d4rckh/gorilla/README.md

 gorilla is the ultimate wordlist tool packing a lot of amazing utilities like:
 - building wordlists based on patterns (like [crunch](https://github.com/jim3ma/crunch))
-- build wordlists based on common password/username formats (like [cupp](https://github.com/Mebus/cupp))
+- building wordlists based on common password/username formats (like [cupp](https://github.com/Mebus/cupp))
 - scrap a web page and build a wordlist from its words (like [cewl](https://github.com/digininja/CeWL))
 - extending existing wordlists using mutations (like [hashcat's rule based attack](https://hashcat.net/wiki/doku.php?id=rule_based_attack))